For the latest information about developments related to Pub. 597, such as legislation enacted after it was published, go to www.irs.gov/pub597.

 Treaty provisions are generally reciprocal (the same rules apply to both treaty countries).
-Therefore, a Canadian resident who receives income from the United States may refer to this publication to see if a treaty provision may affect the tax to be paid to the United States.
+Therefore, Canadian residents who receive income from the United States may also refer to this publication to see if a treaty provision affects their U.S. tax liability.

 The United States–Canada income tax treaty was signed on September 26, 1980.
 It has been amended by five protocols, the most recent of which generally became effective January 1, 2009.
 In this publication, the term “article” refers to the particular article of the treaty, as amended.